 As time grew, I became more acclimated to residents on my floor, becoming more social.
 But I also withdrew from courses and changed my major.
 I didn’t quite understand the effect of dropping below “full-time” student status or ignoring basic courses during my first fall semester.

 Now that I work in housing, I consistently work to bring a greater focus toward supporting first-generation students in the residence halls.

 Residence halls have the power to influence a student’s college experience.

-Not every college campus offers First Generation College resident living — or even programing specifically catered to first gen students.
+Not every college campus offers First-Generation College resident living — or even programming specifically catered to first-gen students.
 So how can we effectively engage and educate our student staff within the residential halls, and how can residential living be more inclusive toward first-generation college students?